bdk-333/MLOps-Course-Codes/Exercises/GoodCodingPractices/README.md

 2. Work through the files in the order above.
 Each one depends a little on the habits you built in the previous one.
 3. When you think you're done, run `ruff check . && ruff format --check . && mypy .` — all three should exit 0.

-## Where to find solutions

-Solutions live in `Exercises-Solutions/GoodCodingPractices/` **locally**, but that path is git-ignored so they won't appear on GitHub.
-Instructor walks through them in class.